cybertraining-dsc/su21-reu-364/project/index.md

 ## 1. Introduction

-- [ ] Find liturature about image processing.
-- [ ] Find liturature about object recognition.
+- [ ] Find liturature about image processing aand object recognition.
-- [ ] Analyze liturature.
+- [ ] Analyze liturature & explain how this relates.

 ## 2. Data Sets

 - [ ] Collect image sets for the AI to recognize.
 - [ ] What do these data sets specify.
 - [ ] What are the challenges with Object Recognition?
 Accuracy.
+- [ ] Datasets can be huge and GitHub has lmited space.
+Only very small datasets should be stored in GitHub.
+  However, if the data is publicly available your program must contain a download function instead that you customize.
+  Write it using pythons 'request'

 ## 3. Using Images